 The Annual Facility Grant (AFG) was established to account for Ministry of Education and Child Care grants and expenditures relating to annual facility maintenance projects.
 The province-wide AFG allocation for 2023/24 is \$147.10 million.
 The AFG allocation is comprised of both a special purpose fund allocation and a bylaw capital allocation.
-This funding is first allocated to fund province-wide initiatives (\$2.00 million for the Capital Asset Management System) and the balance is distributed to school districts.
+This funding is first allocated to fund province-wide initiatives (\$2.00 million for the Capital Asset upgrading or replacing existing facility components throughout the expected economic life of an existing

 The AFG special purpose funding allocation for the Maple Ridge - Pitt Meadows School District for 2023/24 is \$517,597.
 The district's contribution for the Capital Asset Management System is \$44,051, leaving \$473,546 to be allocated by the board for facility maintenance projects.
-The AFG bylaw capital allocated to the Maple Ridge - Pitt Meadows School District for 2023/24 is \$2,722,339.
+The AFG bylaw capital allocated to the Maple Ridge -